-Pets are prohibited in all residential areas.
+Animals are prohibited in all residential areas.
 With the prior permission from the Director of Campus Living (or designee), animals used for health-related purposes are permitted.
-Students can contact the Housing Operations Office or Accessibility Resources for details on the application process; other restrictions apply.
+Students can contact the Housing Services Office or Accessibility Resources for details on the application process; other restrictions apply.

-In compliance with the Family Educational Rights and Privacy Act, the Department of Campus Living gives notice that personally identifiable information such as permanent address and telephone number may be given to potential roommates unless otherwise notified by the student.
+In compliance with the Family Educational Rights and Privacy Act, Campus Living gives notice that personally identifiable information such as permanent address, email address, and telephone number may be given to potential roommates unless otherwise notified by the student.

 Solicitation in the buildings or on the grounds of any on-campus housing area is strictly prohibited.
 Students are not to use, or permit their apartment/suite/room to be used, for any commercial purposes whatsoever.

-The University shall provide all utilities including but not limited to sanitary sewer, hot and cold water, and light, heat, natural gas, electricity, basic cable, data network connection and air conditioning (where applicable).
+The University shall provide all utilities including but not limited to sanitary sewer, hot and cold water, and light, heat, natural gas, electricity, data network connection and air conditioning (where applicable).

 When vacancies occur at the beginning of a semester, Campus Living may consolidate those vacancies.
-Consolidation of occupants in similar room sizes may be employed.
+Consolidation of occupants may be employed.
 Residents living in an accommodation where a vacancy exists may be required to choose one of the following options, depending on the needs of Campus Living:

 Your Guide to Campus Living is a separate document that offers more detail in terms of your day-to-day rights and responsibilities.
 We encourage you to read it in its entirety when it's sent to you via email.